andre-st/goodreads-toolbox/likeminded.md

 	- we cannot randomize in a way which would produce samples of similar size
 	- although, we don't get _all_ readers (for books with ten of thousand readers), the final report still contains _enough_ members who read the same N authors
-- there are members with 94.857 ratings, likely bots
 - does _not_ list members with private accounts anymore
 - slow but good enough since you run it 4x a year
 - your Goodreads account must be viewable by